365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - The cupboard under your kitchen sink

-- Old travel guide books that are out of date
+- Old travel guides and maps that are out of date or you’re not likely to need

 - Things that bring back bad memories